 Who is the world's youngest judge?

-Marc L. Griffin was commissioned as Justice of the Peace in Indiana by Governor Otis Bowen on February 19, 1974, at the age of 17 years, 8 months, and 24 days.
-He served in a judicial office with authority over civil and criminal matters, presiding over court proceedings, hearing witnesses, assessing credibility, and issuing rulings based on law.
+Marc L. Griffin was commissioned as Justice of the Peace in Indiana by Governor Otis Bowen on February 19, 1974, at age 17 years, 8 months, and 24 days.
+He held a judicial office with power over civil and criminal cases.
+He presided over court proceedings, heard witnesses, judged credibility, and issued rulings based on law.

 Why is the Guinness World Records youngest judge record disputed?

-In 2023, Guinness stated that the record had been broken by a Massachusetts Justice of the Peace who was appointed at age 16.
-Under Massachusetts law, that office does not make its holder a judge but limits the role to ceremonial and ministerial functions.
-Because Guinness defines a judge by function rather than title, the reassignment appears inconsistent with its own published standard.
+In 2023, Guinness said the record had been broken by a Massachusetts Justice of the Peace appointed at age 16.
+Under Massachusetts law, that office is not a judgeship.
+Its duties are ceremonial.
+Because Guinness defines a judge by function rather than title, the record change conflicts with Guinness’s own published standard.

 What is the difference between a Justice of the Peace in Indiana and Massachusetts?

-In Indiana in 1974, a Justice of the Peace served as a local trial judge with authority over civil and criminal matters.
-In Massachusetts, a Justice of the Peace is a ceremonial officiant whose duties are limited to solemnizing marriages, administering oaths, taking acknowledgments, taking depositions, and calling certain meetings.
-A Massachusetts JP has no authority to hear or decide cases.
+In Indiana in 1974, a Justice of the Peace was a local trial judge with power over civil and criminal cases.
+In Massachusetts, a Justice of the Peace is a ceremonial officiant.
+The duties are limited to performing marriages, administering oaths, taking acknowledgments, taking depositions, and calling certain meetings.
+A Massachusetts JP has no power to hear or decide cases.

 How could Guinness World Records correct the record?

-Guinness could re-designate the Massachusetts achievement under a more accurate title, such as “Youngest Marriage Officiant,” while restoring Marc L. Griffin’s previously recognized title as the youngest judge.
-This would preserve both individuals’ accomplishments and accurately reflect the different legal nature of the two offices.
+Guinness could move the Massachusetts achievement to a more accurate title, such as “Youngest Marriage Officiant,” and restore Marc L. Griffin’s earlier title as the youngest judge.
+That would preserve both accomplishments and reflect the real legal difference between the two offices.